Mount Everest Base Camp 2018/19 Trek

 EVEREST TREK LEADER

-Karl has worked for Anywhere for over 4 years, and is co-creator and chief guide of the Anywhere+ program.
+Karl has worked for Anywhere for over five years and is co-creator and chief guide of the Anywhere+ program.
 He has served as expedition photographer on Mt.
-Everest during the last two seasons.
-Recent trips had him guide through parts of Argentina, Chile, Peru & Guatemala.
+Everest for two seasons and stood on the summit along with his assistant trekking guide Phura-Jangbu in 2017.
+Recent trips had him guide through other parts of Asia, Africa, and South America.
 Together with his Nepali friends and colleagues, he is very excited to introduce Anywhere+ clients to the stunning scenery and fascinating culture of the Himalayas.
 ANYWHERE+ provides clients with sustainable, hassle-free, and culturally immersive travel experiences.

 Email your questions or visit the FAQ